jonathanfox5/pianojam/braindump.md

 - Rachmaninoff - Prelude G minor op.
 23 no 5
 - Rachmaninoff - Prelude D major op.
 23 no 4
 - Schubert - Impromptu in Gb major op.
 90 no 3
-- Szymanowski - Etude in Bb minor, no.3 from "4 Etudes", Op.4
 - Debussy - any piece from Images (recommended Reflets dans l’eau or Hommage à Rameau)
 - Faure - Barcarolle no. 5 in F# minor